It looks like Putin is getting his Central Asian gas deal after all

 Both Kazakhstan and Uzbekistan need more gas and the only countries they can turn to are Russia and Turkmenistan.

-Turkmenistan has plenty of gas – annual production is over 80bcm – but it has proven to be an unreliable partner, run as it is, by the eccentric Turkmen President Gurbanguly Berdimukhamedov.
+Turkmenistan has plenty of gas – annual production is over 80 bcm – but it has proved to be an unreliable partner, run as it is by the eccentric Turkmen President Gurbanguly Berdimukhamedov.
 In contrast, Russia not only has ample gas reserves but after being cut off from its European gas business is very keen to develop export routes running south and east.

-The conflict in Ukraine has complicated Russia’s relations with Central Asia as two try to find a new equilibrium that maintains economic ties, but avoids bringing down US secondary sanctions on the ‘Stans.
+The conflict in Ukraine has complicated Russia’s relations with Central Asia as the two try to find a new equilibrium that maintains economic ties, but avoids bringing down US secondary sanctions on the ‘Stans.
 For example, President Kassym-Jomart Tokayev was a guest of honour at last year’s St Petersburg International Economic Forum (SPIEF), but told Russian President Vladimir Putin to his face that Almaty refused to recognise the independence of the Donbas Republics, which caused a stir.
 Tokayev didn’t go to SPIEF at all this year, another slight.
 But the new gas hub the three counties are building shows their economies remain as tightly bound as ever.

 Russia's state-owned gas giant Gazprom continues to have significant influence in Uzbekistan's energy sector through partnerships with local oligarchs.